-A hypersphere surface has three dimensions like our space but also has no edges, like a balloon surface.
-It follows that our space is expanding everywhere at once, not just at an edge.
-Yet the surface of a bubble expanding thins out, while our space doesn’t seem to have changed in billions of years.
-This implies that we are on the inside of a bubble expanding into a larger bulk, not the outside of a stand-alone balloon (Figure 2.11).
-The surface of a bubble expanding in a liquid doesn’t thin out because its surface comes from the bulk around it, not itself.
-That surface also expands with no center or edge, so any waves vibrating on it will wrap around to end up everywhere.
-This explains why light from long ago is still all around us, as cosmic microwave radiation.
+A hypersphere surface has three dimensions like our space and no edges like a balloon surface, so it lets our space expand everywhere at once, not just at an edge.
+Yet while a balloon expanding thins out, our space hasn’t changed in billions of years.
+This suggests that we are on the inside surface of expanding bubble, not the outside of a stand-alone balloon (Figure 2.11).
+The surface of a bubble in a liquid doesn’t thin out as it expands because its surface comes from the liquid, not itself.
+It still has no center or edge, so any waves on it will wrap around to end up everywhere.
+Hence, light from long ago is still all around us, as cosmic microwave radiation.
 It also answers questions like:

 - What is space expanding into?
 It is expanding into the bulk around it.

-- Does our universe end?
+- Does space end?
 No, a bubble surface has no end.

 - Where is space expanding?
 Everywhere, just as a bubble surface expands everywhere at once.